 The Family and Medical Leave Act (FMLA) is a law that requires most companies to allow their employees up to 12 weeks of unpaid family leave time after the birth of their child.
 The FMLA applies to both men and women and is also available for those that adopt a child.
-If the parents work for the same company, the 12 weeks is then divided between the two of them and is an accumulation of both of their time (i.e.,. each could take 6 weeks off; one could take 4 weeks while the other takes 8 weeks).
+If the parents work for the same company, the 12 weeks is then divided between the two of them and is an accumulation of both of their time (i.e., each could take 6 weeks off, or one could take 4 weeks while the other takes 8 weeks).

 There are exceptions to the FMLA which release a business from the obligation of allowing unpaid time off.
-These exceptions include the size of the company (less than 50 employees), the time of employment (at least 12 months), and level of wages (top 10%).
+These exceptions include the size of the company (less than 50 employees), the time of employment (less than 12 months), and level of wages (top 10%).
 Employees with incomes that account for the top 10% of wages for the business may not have access to the unpaid benefit if the company can show with evidence that your absence creates significant financial harm to the organization.
 Some states have family leave acts that are broader than the federal mandate.

 Check with your human resource department regarding your family leave time: